tomol111/bacpy/README.md

 Implementation of Bulls and Cows in Python3 - Creating just for learn git and programing :)

-# Rules
+## Game rules

 Computer draw secret number and you have to try to guess it.
-Digits don`t repeat.
+Digits don't repeat.

 ## Features: